Multicore Quantum Computing: Distributing Bell pairs using cavities

 It is expected that in typical experiments the coupling between each spin and the cavity is electrically controllable \cite{miCoherentSpinPhoton2018,benitoInputoutputTheorySpinphoton2017}.
 This allows us to rapidly switch off their interactions at our optimal evolution time---which corresponds to the peaks in \cref{fig:prob_concurrence}---by electrically adjusting either detuning or the tunnelling couplings.
 However, it might be difficult to stop the interaction exactly at the maximal probability in practice.
 We take this into account by averaging the final density matrix over different stopping times weighted by a Gaussian distribution centred at $\SI{15}{ns}$ (with $\sigma = \SI{0.5}{ns}$).
 As an artefact, the present dynamics might introduce a deterministic phase to our quantum state, however, if this phase is stable over consecutive generations of Bell pairs it is automatically removed by our distillation process.

 We also note that the quality of the entanglement in the raw Bell pairs (without purification) might not be sufficient to perform high-fidelity long-range operations as we report in \cref{tab:pre_purification_fidelities}.
 In particular, we expect that charge dephasing noise (which deteriorates our hybridised states) is the dominant source of error and we report fidelities in \cref{tab:pre_purification_fidelities} for different values of $T_{2,c}$ decoherence times on the order of tens up to hundreds of nanoseconds.
 For each simulation we assumed a spin decoherence time of $T_{2,s} = $~\SI{120}{\micro\second}.
-An ensemble-averaged decoherence time $T^{*}_{2, s} =$~\SI{120}{\micro\second} has been achieved experimentally \cite{veldhorstAddressableQuantumDot2014}, hence we expect our $T_{2,s}$ to be at least equal.
+An ensemble-averaged decoherence time $T^{*}_{2,s} =$~\SI{120}{\micro\second} has been achieved experimentally \cite{veldhorstAddressableQuantumDot2014}, hence we expect our $T_{2,s}$ to be at least equal.
+It is worth noting that $T_{2,s}$ is not a bottleneck, and while it could be reduced without significantly affecting our results, it is expected that $T_{2,s}$ will have to be reasonably large given for any practical application one needs to perform at least hundreds of quantum gates.